Exposure Monitoring for Hexavalent Chromium

 Sampling and Analytical Methods

 Exposure monitoring should be performed using a sampling method that is at least ±25% accurate.
 OSHA specifically references exposure monitoring to be performed using OSHA Method ID-215 (or equivalent).
-This method involves collecting an air sample onto a 5.0 micron polyvinyl chloride (PVC) membrane mounted in a 37-mm or 25-mm polystyrene cassette holder.
+This method involves collecting an air sample onto a 5.0-micron polyvinyl chloride (PVC) membrane mounted in a 37-mm or 25-mm polystyrene cassette holder.
 The recommended flow rate is 2.0 liters per minute for 480 minutes (i.e., 960 liters).
 NIOSH Analytical Method 7605 is comparable to OSHA Method ID-215.

 Cr(VI) samples collected on PVC from welding operations do not require field stabilization as with Cr(VI) samples collected from other operations (such as samples collected during chromium plating operations).
 However, Cr(VI) samples collected from welding operations must be analyzed within eight days of sampling in accordance with OSHA ID-215 to minimize the effects caused by the interaction of Fe(II) and Cr(VI) to form Cr(III).
 Storage stability tests showed that these samples were not stable for longer periods of time.
 Studies indicate that the loss exceeded 10% after seven days.

 Significant amounts of Cr(VI) are often deposited on the interior walls of the sampling cassettes.
 Tests showed that Cr(VI) equivalent to 0 to 123% of the amounts found on the PVC filter were present on the interior walls of cassettes.
-Therefore, it is now routine analytical procedure for the lab analyst to the wipe interior walls of sampling cassettes for all metal samples.
+Therefore, it is now a routine analytical procedure for the lab analyst to the wipe interior walls of sampling cassettes for all metal samples.

 Sampling Inside vs. Outside the Hood

 OSHA ID-215 does not address the sample location or position other than the cassette should be in a vertical position with the inlet facing down.
 Breathing zone sampling location during welding fume exposure assessments has been a subject of discussion for several years.
-Goller and Paik (1985) described the results of simultaneously air sampling with collection sites at four locations – the welder’s body, the left front shoulder, the right front shoulder, the front chest, and inside the helmet.
+Goller and Paik (1985) described the results of simultaneous air sampling with collection sites at four locations – the welder’s body, the left front shoulder, the right front shoulder, the front chest, and inside the helmet.
 A total of 40 sets of four samples on each welder at each of these locations were collected.
 The welders monitored were using flux-cored arc welding (FCAW) while building railroad locomotives.
 Goller and Paik concluded that fume concentrations inside the helmet were 36% to 71% of those measured outside the helmet (Goller and Paik 92), which supports the protocol of sampling inside the helmet recommended by the American Welding Society (AWS).

 Liu et al. (1995) showed that the relationship between sample location and measured contaminant may not be as clear as earlier believed.
 A total of 20 volunteers performing shielded metal arc welding (SMAW) in a controlled laboratory environment were monitored.
-A total of 23 sample sets was collected from both the breathing zones inside the helmets and at the shoulders of 20 volunteers who welded inside a 506 ft3 test chamber.
+A total of 23 sample sets were collected from both the breathing zones inside the helmets and at the shoulders of 20 volunteers who were welded inside a 506 ft3 test chamber.
 The results of this monitoring indicated there was generally little difference between fume concentrations inside the helmet and those outside the helmet (Liu et al. 283).

 More recently, Harris et al. (2005) supported the findings of Liu et al. (1995).
 As part of a larger study, the researchers examined airborne concentrations of manganese and total fume during SMAW inside a 2,194.5 ft3 test chamber for different electrodes and different ventilation rates.
-Harris et al. concluded that in more restricted work environments (such as fabricating structures that include enclosed or restricted spaces such as ships, tubs, barges, petroleum and chemical processing equipment, or offshore platforms), fume concentration distribution may be relatively uniform and with little difference between concentrations inside and outside the helmet (Harris et al. 380).
+Harris et al. concluded that in more restricted work environments (such as fabricating structures that include enclosed or restricted spaces such as ships, tubs, barges, petroleum, and chemical processing equipment, or offshore platforms), fume concentration distribution may be relatively uniform, and with little difference between concentrations inside and outside the helmet (Harris et al. 380).

-Based on the results of the studies described above, the fume concentrations inside the helmet has the potential of being lower than fume concentrations outside the helmet when welding outdoors or other non-enclosed work environments, whereas, the difference in fume concentrations appears to have little difference when welding in more restricted environments.
+Based on the results of the studies described above, the fume concentrations inside the helmet have the potential of being lower than fume concentrations outside the helmet when welding outdoors or in other non-enclosed work environments, whereas, the difference in fume concentrations appears to have little difference when welding in more restricted environments.

 Sampling Variability